KIWI SPROCKET ROCKET

 The logbook outlines in each test the equipment required, with the basic equipment being such items as:

-Awards Riders will be awarded achievement certificates and a stamp in their logbook upon completion of level 3 for each skill.
-The award certificates and stamps will be issued by the club coach of sprocket co-ordinator, depending on who is appointed by the club to co-ordinate the program.
+Awards Riders will be awarded achievement stickers to be added to their sprocket bike number plate upon completion of level 3 for each skill.
+The award stickers will be issued by the club coach of sprocket co-ordinator, depending on who is appointed by the club to co-ordinate the program.